 Explanation: This is irrefutable as the Uniform Civil Code can’t be disapproved.

-Hope everybody were able to understand and solve the practice questions
+Hope everybody was able to understand and solve the practice questions

 Read newspapers and novels daily.